 Apr 16, 2011|

-Home to the largest population of Catholics in the world, Brazil is the place to be if you want to experience a South America vacation during Easter week.
-Just about every city and town holds some religious celebration.
+Home to the largest population of Catholics in the world, Brazil is the place to be if you want to experience a South American vacation during Easter week.
+Just about every city and town holds some religious celebrations.
 Rio de Janeiro, Ouro Preto, Sao Paulo, and Recife always hold terrific religious processions during Easter time.
-One popular tradition during Holy Week is the covering of the streets with rugs and carpets, and then piling on flowers or sawdust, often in elaborate shapes and designs, such as in the photo here and the video below.
+One popular tradition during Holy Week is the covering of the streets with rugs and carpets.
+Then, there is a piling on flowers or sawdust, often in elaborate shapes and designs.

 If you are thinking of traveling to South America this Easter, make sure to book your trip ahead of time.
 Hotels often get booked well in advance if you are traveling during Easter or Carnival in South America.